-The size of plume area bounded by nLw555 >1.3 mW cm-2 μ m-1 sr-1 increased with rain magnitude in all four regions.
-In the VE region during dry periods (rain <0.25 cm), plumes occurred only in the mouths of Santa Clara and Ventura rivers at 10% - 15% of scenes (Figure 6).
-In these graphs, the isolines indicate the percentage of satellite images with nLw555 >1.3 mW cm-2 μ m-1 sr-1; the resulting grids were smoothed by 5-km cosine-filter.
-After small and medium rainstorms (0.25 - 2.5 cm) plumes near the river mouths were observed at >50% of scenes.
+The size of plume area bounded by nLw555>1.3 mW cm $^{-2}$ μm $^{-1}$ sr $^{-1}$ increased with rain magnitude in all four regions.
+In the Ventura region during dry periods (rain<0.25 cm), plumes occurred only in the mouths of Santa Clara and Ventura rivers at 10-15% of scenes (Fig. 6).
+After small and medium rainstorms (0.25-2.5 cm) plumes near the river mouths were observed at >50% of scenes.
 Plumes propagated in both directions along the coast; the occurrence of plumes gradually decreased with the distance from river mouth.
 When the rainstorm exceeded 2.5 cm, the plume zone was observed along the entire coast and was much wider offshore.
 The plume pattern was symmetrical; no preference in plume propagation (poleward vs. equatorward) was detected.

-In the SM region, after rainstorms (<2.5 cm), plumes bounded by nLw555 >1.3 mW cm-2 μ m-1 sr-1 were so small that could not be readily detected from satellite observations.
-However, after heavy rains (>2.5 cm), plumes bounded by nLw555 >1.3 mW cm-2 μm-1 sr-1 did occur along the entire local coast, with the frequency of plume occurrence decreasing rapidly offshore (Figure 7F).
-As such, the apparent influence of rainstorms on the optical properties of surface waters in the SM region was seemingly not as great as in the other regions.
-The best correlation between precipitated stormwater and plume area was observed when the plume threshold was smaller (nLw555 >0.8 mW cm-2 μ m-1 sr-1) as compared with the VE, SP, and SD regions (nLw555 >1.3 mW cm-2 μ m-1 sr-1).
-Within the SM region, when the plumes were bounded by nLw555 = 0.8 mW cm-2 μ m-1 sr-1, even during dry periods (accumulated precipitation <0.25 cm), small plumes were observed inshore at 5 - 10% of scenes (Figure 7A).
-After rainstorms 0.25 - 2.5 cm, plumes occurred more frequently, with a maximum occurrence near the mouth of Ballona Creek (Figure 7B - D).
-After strong rainstorms (>2.5 cm), the entire SM region was covered by plumes; near the mouth of Ballona Creek, plumes were observed in >50% of scenes (Figure 7E).
+In Santa Monica Bay after rainstorms <2.5 cm, plumes bounded by nLw555>1.3 mW cm-2 $\mu$ m-1 sr-1 were so small that could not be readily detected from satellite observations.
+However, after heavy rains (>2.5 cm), plumes bounded by nLw555>1.3 mW cm-2 $\mu$ m-1 sr-1 did occur along the entire local coast, with the frequency of plume occurrence decreasing rapidly offshore (Fig. 7F).
+As such, the apparent influence of rainstorms on the optical properties of surface waters in Santa Monica Bay was seemingly not as great as in the other regions.
+The best correlation between precipitated stormwater and plume area was observed when the plume threshold was smaller (nLw555>0.8 mW cm-2 $\mu$ m-1 sr-1) as compared with Ventura, San Pedro Shelf, and Orange County/San Diego $(nLw555>1.3 \text{ mW cm}^{-2} \mu\text{m}^{-1} \text{ sr}^{-1})$ .
+Within Santa Monica Bay, when the plumes were bounded by nLw555=0.8 mW cm-2 μm-1 sr-1, even during dry periods (accumulated precipitation <0.25 cm) small plumes were observed inshore at 5-10% of scenes (Fig. 7A).
+After rainstorms 0.25-2.5 cm, plumes occurred more frequently, with a maximum occurrence near the mouth of Ballona Creek (Fig. 7B-D).
+After strong rainstorms (>2.5 cm), the entire area of Santa Monica Bay was covered by plumes; near the mouth of Ballona Creek plumes were observed in >50% of scenes (Fig. 7E).